SamWhillance/example-jest-ci-cd/README.md

 ## Features

 - Express.js API with a `/api/date` endpoint that returns the current date
+- Express.js API with a `/api/wrong-date` endpoint that returns a past date
 - Simple static HTML page with JavaScript to fetch and display the current date
 - Jest tests with coverage reporting
 - GitHub Actions workflow for continuous integration